Katahdin Restaurant Woodfire Grill and Bar

 27 Forest Ave.
 Located just steps from the theater!

 Chef Becky’s talent in the culinary arts shines brightly in each dish she creates.
-At the helm of the bar for over 14 years, Winnie provides an atmosphere that is always friendly, inviting and you are always welcome.
+At the helm of the bar for over 14 years, Winnie provides an atmosphere that is always friendly, inviting, and welcoming.
 With tasty food and located on the lower level of Portland Stage’s building, Katahdin is a great place for a tasty meal and friendly atmosphere!

 Nosh Kitchen Bar